prandell/randell-comics-graphql/README.md

-# Randell Comics
+# Randell Comics GraphQL

-This is a sample production-scale Comic Book shop website built using React@18 + Typescript
+This is an alternate version of [Randell Comics](https://github.com/prandell/randell-comics) built using GraphQL + Apollo in place of Redux.

-> <b>The website can be seen live at [here!](https://unrivaled-naiad-04eaf8.netlify.app/)</b>
+The application uses [Firebase](https://firebase.google.com/) for authentication, database and image storage.

 ![alt-text](https://github.com/prandell/randell-comics/blob/main/screenshots/screen-shot.png)